-Approved by the Committee on Advancing the Profession on November 6, 2018
+Approved by the Committee on Licensure on May 12, 2020

-The American Society of Civil Engineers (ASCE) supports requiring a minimum of 15 professional development hours (PDHs) per year of documented continuing professional development, including ethics training, as a condition for maintaining status as a licensed Professional Engineer.
+The American Society of Civil Engineers (ASCE) supports requiring a minimum of fifteen (15) professional development hours (PDHs) per year of documented continuing professional development, including ethics training, as a condition for maintaining status as a licensed Professional Engineer.
 ASCE also supports uniformity of continuing professional development requirements among licensing jurisdictions, specifically through common provider, topic and hour requirements, renewal periods, and documentation.
-Such uniformity could be achieved through the National Council of Examiners for Engineering and Surveying (NCEES) Records Program; ASCE encourages state licensing boards to use this program.

 It is essential that practicing civil engineers remain current with issues and advancements in technology in order to maintain competency.
 State licensing boards have placed an increasing emphasis on continuing professional development as a condition for maintaining and renewing licenses.

-The NCEES, a federation of licensing boards within the U.S dedicated to advancing professional licensure for engineers and surveyors, has developed Model Rules that endorse continuing professional competency requirements as a condition for licensure.
-The NCEES model language requires every licensee to obtain 15 professional development hours (PDHs) per year (Model Rules Section 240.30).
-ASCE's policy requiring a minimum of 15 PDHs is based, in part, on this broadly accepted model.
+The National Council of Examiners for Engineering and Surveying (NCEES), a federation of licensing boards within the U.S dedicated to advancing professional licensure for engineers and surveyors, has developed Model Rules that endorse continuing professional competency requirements as a condition for licensure.
+The NCEES model language requires every licensee to obtain fifteen (15) professional development hours (PDHs) per year (Model Rules Section 240.30).
+ASCE's policy requiring a minimum of fifteen (15) PDHs is based, in part, on this broadly accepted model.

 Ethics training is part of professional development.
-Adherence to the ASCE Code of Ethics encourages civil engineers to practice in areas in which they are competent and to hold the public health, safety and welfare as their highest duty.
+Adherence to the ASCE Code of Ethics is consistent with licensure laws such that civil engineers are to practice only in areas in which they are competent and are to hold paramount health, safety and welfare of the public.
 As the nature of engineering practice continues to change, it is essential that ethics implications are reviewed and understood.

 ASCE is dedicated to the advancement of the profession of engineering to enhance the health, safety, and welfare of the public.
 Continuing professional development in technical, professional and ethical areas maintain and enhance the competence of practicing professional engineers toward that end.
 ASCE provides leadership, encouragement, and opportunities to achieve this continuing professional development.
-Uniform continuing professional development requirements will advance the goal of this Policy.
+Uniform continuing professional development requirements will help sustain effective licensed practice and the concept of professional engineering licensure.

-ASCE also has a Fundamental Canon in its Code of Ethics that states engineers shall continue their professional development throughout their careers, and shall provide opportunities for the professional development of those engineers under their supervision.
+ASCE also has in its Code of Ethics a requirement that states engineers shall continue their professional development throughout their careers and shall provide opportunities for the professional development of those engineers under their supervision.

 ASCE Policy Statement 425